QUOCTHINH05/milk-product-web/README.md

 - Add a lightbox/swipe gallery for mobile
 - Load product data from a JSON file or headless CMS
 - Add cart/wishlist state and persistence

----

-If you'd like, I can: update this README with screenshots, add usage examples, or include contribution guidelines — tell me which you'd prefer.